derickr/derickrethans-articles/200408030806-website-update.rst

 articles and/or blurps.
 In case there is an article among those 24 items it is shown on the left side, and all blurps are then positioned on the right side (like it was previously).
-In case there is no article among those last items the blurps are devided equally between the two columns.
+In case there is no article among those last items the blurps are divided equally between the two columns.
 The last item is now highlighted in a shade of blue.